1thorsten/http-over-all/incontainer/README.md

 ## Features
 - support WEBDAV for the provided resources and allow the following methods DELETE MKCOL COPY MOVE PROPFIND OPTIONS
   - Allow changing files where it is possible and desired
+  - windows clients (up to Windows 10): if you secure your content with basic authentication you should enable it ([EN](https://www.webdavsystem.com/server/prev/v2/documentation/authentication/basic_auth_vista/) ,[DE](https://www.windowspage.de/tipps/022703.html))
 - protecting access with basic-auth on demand
 - restrict the access to your connecting resource by
   - endpoint definiton: user@xx.xx.xx:/root/.jenkins/